 Fabulous Iced Tea

-Bring the water to a boil.
+Bring water to a boil.
 If your tea blend is based on black tea, pour the water just from the boil over the tea and let it steep for 4 to 5 minutes.
-If your tea is a green, white or an herbal blend, let the water cool for a minute or two and then pour it over.
+If your tea is a green, white or herbal blend, let the water cool for 1 to 2 minutes and then pour it over.
 Steep this mixture for 3 to 4 minutes.
-(You will find that opinions on the length of time for steeping teas vary greatly!
-These are the times I find work best for me.)
 If you want a stronger flavored tea, increase the amount of tea, not the steeping time.
 Black, green and white teas will be become bitter if they steep too long.

 Have a pitcher filled with ice at the ready and pour the tea, through its strainer, directly over the ice.
 This will shock the tea and preserve its flavor.

 Serve the tea in tall glasses over ice and drink "as is" or garnish with lemon, lime, fresh fruit or sprigs of fresh herbs.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on June 1, 2013.